PaulMcInnis/JobFunnel/readme.md

 * Never see the same job twice!
 * No advertising.
 * See jobs from multiple job search websites all in one place.
-* Compare job search results between locations, and queries.
+* Get results which are explicitly remote, not just _temporarily_ remote.

 ![masterlist.csv][masterlist]